johnfedoruk/bangular/aio/content/guide/http.md

 ## Setup

-Before you can use the `HttpClient`, you need to import the Angular `HttpClientModule`.
+Before you can use the `HttpClient`, you need to import the Bangular `HttpClientModule`.
 Most apps do so in the root `AppModule`.

 <code-example